mlpack/mlpack/doc/user/load_save.md

 ---

 Load a CSV into a 32-bit floating point matrix and print the headers (column names).
-Then, change the headers and save back to a new CSV.

 ```c++
 // See https://datasets.mlpack.org/Admission_Predict.csv.